cran-task-views/Hydrology/Hydrology.md

     between observed and simulated values, mainly oriented to be used during the calibration, validation, and application of hydrological models.

+-   `r pkg("sceua")`: Provides SCE-UA, the Shuffled Complex Evolution - University of Arizona global optimization algorithm of Duan et al. (1992), for bounded continuous parameter estimation.
+SCE-UA is commonly used to calibrate nonlinear hydrological and environmental models.

 -   `r pkg("VIC5")`: The Variable Infiltration Capacity (VIC) model is a macroscale hydrologic model that solves full water and